yorkhuang-au/revenue_nsw/README.md

    No distributed multi-nodes framework, such as Spark, is used in this task.

 ## How to build and run.
-This requires Docker Desktop installed.
-Also only the shell scripts are provided for Linux.
+This requires Docker Desktop and docker compose are installed.

+The shell scripts provied are tested in Ubuntu, Mac OS and Windows WSL.
+In Windows, please install WSL (Windows Subsystem) and Ubunut.

-In Mac OS, either change the shell interpreter to /bin/zsh in each shell scripts or run the commands in shell scripts directly.
+If there is any issue in running the shell scripts, you can run the commands in shell scripts directly.

 For Windows, please use WSL(Windows Subsystem for Linux) and Ubuntu.